 Monique Carole-Smith : Associate Artist

-Born in Zimbabwe in 1972, Monique Carole-Smith now lives in Brisbane where she has become well respected in her work as singer, pianist, composer and teacher.
+Born in Zimbabwe in 1972, Monique Carole-Smith began her career in Brisbane where she become well respected for her work as a singer, pianist, composer and teacher.
 She completed a Bachelor of Music and a Graduate Diploma in Voice at the Queensland Conservatorium of Music studying under the direction of Adele Nisbet (Voice) and Gerard Brophy (Composition).

 With a strong emphasis on repertoire for the voice, Monique has composed many works for both professional and developing singers, covering a broad range of genres including classical, jazz and contemporary.
 Through her songs she endeavours to incorporate the art of fine singing and musicianship, reaching audiences through imaginative themes and expressive communication.